Jean Bellette: Early life and training

 Bellette was born in Hobart on 25 March 1908 and grew up an only child in rural Tasmania with her artist mother and postmaster father.
 Initially a student at the local Anglican school in Deloraine, at the age of 13 she became a boarder at Friends' School in Hobart, and then at Hobart's technical college.

 She was subsequently a student at Julian Ashton Art School in Sydney.
-Her teachers included Thea Proctor, and fellow students included artist John Passmore.
+Her teachers included Thea Proctor, and fellow students included artist John Passmore and Quinton Tidswell.
 Her drawings and watercolours displayed in the 1934 student art exhibition attracted favourable comment from the art critic for The Sydney Morning Herald.
 At Ashton's art school, Bellette met fellow Australian artist Paul Haefliger, and in 1935 they married.
 The following year they travelled to Europe, and Bellette (like Passmore) studied at the Westminster School of Art, where she was taught by figurative painters Bernard Meninsky and Mark Gertler.
 In 1938, Bellette and her husband studied life drawing at Académie de la Grande Chaumière in Paris.